San-Francisco-Write-The-Docs/meetups/planning/agendas.md

 * Who takes minutes?
 * Are there changes to the agenda?
 * Who is in attendance?
 * Before starting business—what is the date and time of the next meeting?
-(There should be a final meeting about two weeks before any event.)

 **Old Business**: